-Ghost hunting tools can be useful in any haunted setting.
+Ghost hunting equipment can be useful in any haunted setting.

-Some researchers confirm anomalies using cameras, EVP recorders, digital thermometers, compasses and EMF detectors, etc.
+Some researchers confirm anomalies using cameras, EVP recorders, digital thermometers, compasses, EMF devices, and so on.

 Others focus on psychic readings with Tarot cards or other divinatory tools.

 Some people use dowsing rods and pendulums, which some claim are psychic tools, while other point to their scientific support.

 (I no longer recommend any divinatory tools, including dowsing rods and pendulums, except to rule out underground streams or electrical wiring that could produce false anomalies.
 Since 2021, there’s been a dramatic uptick in demon-like activity in connection with divination, and not just Ouija boards.)

 What tools must every beginner have for ghost hunting?

 You need no special equipment, not even a camera.